htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 - Improved the tools that write a token to a file.
   Most noticeable is the addition of a -file option to write the token to an arbitrary file.
+  Also, the -token option only takes a bare filename.
+  The given file is overwritten instead of appended to.
   :jira:`2425`

 - When resolving a hostname to a list of IP addresses, avoid using